Your choices in life define you

 To become more aware and alert, ask yourself this question: am I living by chance or because of my choices?
 As students we took chances with our academics; we would ignore our lessons throughout the year and as exam time approached we would try to guess the contents of the question paper.
 When we don’t prepare for a client meeting, we take a chance which may lead to the client knowing how inefficient we are.
 The more chances we take, the more our instincts take over.
 This makes us anxious and we don’t enjoy ourselves because of the constant fear that we might fail.

 If a pianist plays well it is because she has chosen to practise hard, which helps her play well.
 Realise the potential you have and make the right choice.
-Only then will you be able to enjoy yourself at work or when relaxing....
+Only then will you be able to enjoy yourself both at work and while relaxing.